MediaVerse-Project/mediaverse-node/README.md

 DKIM_SELECTOR=default
 ```
 More configuration options can be found at `https://github.com/takeyamajp/docker-postfix`
-It is very important to set DKIM keys in DNS of the domain for the mails to be delivered succesfully.
+It is very important to set DKIM keys in DNS of the domain for the mails to be delivered successfully.

-#### **f) Kong Gateway**
+#### **h) Kong Gateway**

 The directory for the Kong Gateway configurations consists of the following sub-directories:

 - postgres - In this sub-directory, there is the .env file that should be set for the postgres DB that KONG GW uses
-  to store the data needed to work (default values are proposed below - can use these with no problem)
+  to store the data needed to work (default values are proposed below)

 ```sh
 POSTGRES_USER=define the POSTGRES kong user | e.g. kong